dsemblano/nectardaamazonia/site/web/app/plugins/side-cart-woocommerce/README.txt

 ##Rewards & Checkpoints

-Incentivize with progress: Free gifts, discounts and free shipping, display the minimum amount required to achieve a reward on progress bar.
+Incentivize with progress: Unlock rewards as you shop!
+Track your progress with multiple bars showing free gifts, discounts, and free shipping—based on your cart total or quantity

 ##Save For Later